fvrby/ExerciseApp/README.md

         Fix an error in = button, it's works...
 V.0.8 - First pre-release.
 Calc works but don't have a beautifull design.
         Work in beautifull and simple design.
+        Add a simple and beautifull design looks like the calculator for windows.
+        Add a new order for the app